 Call us at 250.724.4444 to schedule your pet’s blood test.

 Should my cat or dog fast before having bloodwork done?

 Ideally yes, although bloodwork can be performed without any fasting.
 If the situation permits, we recommend that pets fast for 8 hours before getting bloodwork done.
 If your pet eats within that time, their blood samples may have fat droplets which can interfere with the results.
 When this happens we may have to redo the procedure.
-With that said, it is possible for your pets to have last minute bloodwork done and the results will still be accurate even if your pet has eaten before.
+It is possible for your pets to have last-minute bloodwork done and the results will still be accurate even if your pet has eaten before.